 So, you’re thinking about getting your teen into counseling, but you’re not sure if it will be helpful or not.
-I wanted to take a moment in today’s video to talk a bit about some things to think about as you consider this option for your teen.

 First of all, let’s start by dividing our teens into 2 groups:

 1. The first group of teens are somewhat familiar with therapy, perhaps because various members of the family have been in therapy; or perhaps the teen has friends who have found therapy helpful.
 There is a growing number of teens who will directly ask their parents to find a therapist for them to talk to.